In 2018-2019, we saw:

 Who Are We?

-The Blue Ocean Entrepreneurship Competition is the largest entrepreneurship competition in the United States run by and for high school students.
+The Blue Ocean Entrepreneurship Competition is the largest entrepreneurship competition in the United States funded by and supported by high school students.
 Every year, teams pitch their innovative business concepts to experienced entrepreneurs and businesspeople, receive feedback on their ideas, join a community of like-minded students, and compete for thousands in cash prizes!

 First Prize $1,000

 Second Prize $750